Refining Structs

 Tracking the Field Value

-In addition to letting us constrain the underlying i32
+In addition to letting us constrain the underlying i32 to be positive,

-For example, we can say that the following function returns a very specific Positivei32
+For example, we can say that the following function returns a very specific Positivei32:

 #[spec(fn() -> Positivei32[{n:10}])] fn mk_positive_10() -> Positivei32 { Positivei32 { val: 10 } }

-(When there is a single index, we can just write Positivei32[10]
+(When there is a single index, we can just write Positivei32[10].)

-corresponds to the tracked index,
+Since the field val corresponds to the tracked index,

-is from the index, and hence lets us check that
+flux "knows" what val is from the index, and hence lets us check that

 #[spec(fn() -> i32[10])] fn test_ten() -> i32 { let p = mk_positive_10(); // p : Positivei32[{n: 10}] let res = p.val; // res : i32[10] res }